marcojonker/data-elevator/README.md

 ### MOVE ###

 Elevator will move and perform the migrations for each floor passed by.
-Use 'ground' to move to ground floor and 'top' to move to the top floor.
+* Use 'ground' to move to ground floor
+* Use 'top' to move to the top floor
+* Use 'up' to move one floor up
+* Use 'up <number>' to move a specific number of floors up
+* Use 'down' to move one floor down
+* Use 'down <number>' to move a specific number of floors down

 ```
 node ./<working-dir>/elevator move <floor>